Quantitative Normal Approximation of Linear Statistics of $\beta$-ensembles: Introduction and main results

 over all probability measures on $\R$.
 It turns out that $\mu_V$ has compact support and is characterized by the following two conditions: \begin{itemize}[leftmargin=0.5cm] \item There exists a constant $\ell_V$, such that for $\mu_V$-almost every $x\in \mathrm{supp}(\mu_V)$, \beq Q(x) \, := \, V(x)-\int_\R \log |x-y| \, \mu_V(dy) \, =\, \ell_V . \eeq \item $Q(x)\geq \ell_V$ for all $x\notin \mathrm{supp}(\mu_V)$. \end{itemize} We refer to \cite[Section 2.6]{AGZ10} for further details.

 It is well known that the assumption that the support of $\mu_V$ is a single interval is necessary to observe Gaussian fluctuations for all test functions.
 In the multi-cut regime -- namely when the support consists of several intervals -- there is a subspace of smooth functions where the fluctuations are Gaussian, but for a general smooth test function the fluctuations can oscillate with the dimension $N$ and there is no CLT in general.
 This is due to the possibility of eigenvalues tunnelling from one component of the support to another.
 See e.g.~\cite{Pastur06} for a heuristic description of this phenomenon, or \cite[Theorem 2]{Shcherbina13} and \cite[Section 8.3]{BG2} for precise results as well as \cite{BLS17} for a description of when one observes Gaussian fluctuations.
 When the potential $V$ is sufficiently smooth, the behavior of the equilibrium measure is well-understood.
-In fact, by \cite[Theorem~11.2.4]{PS11}, if one normalizes $V$ so that $\mathrm{supp}(\mu_V) =\overline{\J} = [-1,1]$ (one can check that this is equivalent to the conditions (11.2.17) in \cite[Theorem~11.2.4]{PS11}), we have \beq \mu_V(dx) \, = \, S(x)\scl(dx) \eeq
+In fact, by \cite[Theorem~11.2.4]{PS11}, if one normalizes $V$ so that $\mathrm{supp}(\mu_V) =\overline{\J} = [-1,1]$ (one can check that this is equivalent to the conditions (11.2.17) in \cite[Theorem~11.2.4]{PS11}), we have \beq \mu_V(dx) \, = \, S(x)\scl(dx) \eeq where $S:\overline{\J}\to [0,\infty]$ is given by \beq S(x) \, = \, \frac{1}{2} \int_{\J}\frac{V'(x)-V'(y)}{x-y} \, \varrho(dy). \eeq Note that this formula can be used to define $S$ outside of $\overline{\J}$.
+Moreover, one can check (see e.g.~Lemma~\ref{lem:derivative} in the Appendix) that this expression shows that if $V\in \Co^{\kappa+3}(\R)$, then the extension given by \eqref{eq:Sdef} satisfies $S\in \Co^{\kappa+1}(\R)$ for any $\kappa\in\N$.